ecsx-framework/ECSx/guides/Installation.md

 $ mix ecsx.setup
 ```

-which will create the Manager, a sample Aspect, and a sample System to get your project started.
+which will create the Manager, and two folders to get your project started.

 ## Summary